What have your experiences during the pandemic with the local healthcare system been like?

 When we asked expats and global nomads in Princeton about their experiences during the pandemic with the local healthcare system, they replied...

 "The pandemic has had a significant impact on the local healthcare system in Princeton.
 Many healthcare providers have had to adjust their services to accommodate the influx of patients seeking care for COVID-19 related issues.
 The local hospitals have implemented new safety protocols to protect both patients and staff, such as requiring masks and social distancing.
 Telehealth services have become more widely available, allowing patients to access care from the comfort of their own homes.
 Additionally, many healthcare providers have shifted their focus to providing more virtual care, such as telemedicine visits and virtual support groups.
-Overall, the local healthcare system has done an admirable job of adapting to the changing needs of the community during the pandemic," said another expat in Princeton, the United States.
+Overall, the local healthcare system has done an admirable job of adapting to the changing needs of the community during the pandemic," remarked another expat in Princeton, the United States.

 Other Questions: